CAT Ratings Practical Test Standards

 11. Pilots shall not operate on a movement area without a clearance.

-12. Pilots operating in the traffic pattern shall operating their aircraft in compliance with AIM recommendations.
+12. Pilots operating in the traffic pattern shall operate their aircraft in compliance with AIM recommendations.

 a.
 Pilots will comply with the published airport pattern direction or ATC assigned pattern direction.